Please enter your email in order to download this publication.

 - A balanced team isn’t necessarily an advantage: There’s organization folklore that says a more diverse team will deliver a superior result.
 So you might think that there’s some benefit to having your executives spread across the grid.
 In reality, a more aligned team will make faster decisions and execute those decisions more effectively.
 A team with more diverse opinions will produce less risky decisions.

 A More Thoughtful Approach

 Too often we see senior leaders fail because their organizations didn’t consider how they would perform in the face of new strategies and increased change.
-When we consider fit we recognize that an individual’s success depends on more than just their unique capabilities, no matter how strong.
-The business context and challenges they face are powerful predictors of how well they will fit, engage and perform.
+When we consider fitting we recognize that an individual’s success depends on more than just their unique capabilities, no matter how strong.
+The business context and challenges they face are powerful predictors of how well they will fit, engage, and perform.

 1) O’Reilly, Charles A., Jennifer Chatman, and David F. Caldwell.
 “People and organizational culture: A profile comparison approach to assessing person-organization fit.”
 Academy of management journal 34, no. 3 (1991): 487-516.